gycellaaa/Analyics/README.md

 When one of the slicer’s year option is chosen, it enabels simple comparison of the total net sales made by the three stores within the dedicated year.
 With an integrated tooltip as a storytelling function that provides a compact view of the store, net sales and the year when navigating through specific value.
 Not only is assists with data filter, it provides a straightforward user-friendly interface for data exploration.
 It functions to tell a story and guide the reader for quick data-driven decison making.

-* Assumption

-Additonally, I have decided to refer the store name by it’s City, since each Store ID is column from Store data is dedicated to their different cities.
-Not only it would be more human-readable, the reference to the city would also enable further analysation of which store of the city has made the total net sales from.

 * Example analysis

 The three stores of the year 2021 is:  Canberra with net sales of 294k, Lanceston store with net sales of 302k, Toowomba with net sales of 298k.

+* Assumption

+I have chosen to refer store names by their respective cities, as each Store ID corresponds to a specific city in the Store data.
+This approach enhances readability and facilitates a more detailed analysis of total net sales attributed to each store within a city.
+By using city names, we can more easily assess and compare performance metrics across different locations.

 ## 2. Are there months in which sales of a particular product in any of the states are significantly higher than others?

-Since this visual contains many datasets, I decided that it is efficient to provide one of the scenario analysis.
+    Given the complexity of the visual, which encompasses multiple datasets, I have opted to present a focused scenario analysis for efficiency and clarity.

 * Visualisation